BiancaLeitner/task_01_concourse/README.md

 ### 2.1 <a name="setup-docker-compose"></a> Setup docker-compose for Concourse

-Create a docker-compose.yml file in your project root:
+create a docker-compose.yml file in your project root and add the following to the file:
 ```yaml
 concourse-db:
   image: postgres:9.5